-I’ve got a list of names here, and I want to know how many unique names are in here.
-There are seven names total, but how many are not repeated?
+I’ve got a list of names here and I want to know how many unique names there are.
+There are seven names in total, but how many are not repeated?
 If I remove the duplicates, I get five.

 I’m going to do this in Excel.
 There are a few ways to do this, and we’re going to look at this from the most classic to the most modern approach.
 We’ll start with Remove Duplicates, then we’ll do Count Distinct using the data model, and then we’re going to use Dynamic Arrays.